How to become

 University

-You can do a degree in learning disability nursing approved by the Nursing & Midwifery Council.
+You can do a learning disability nursing degree approved by the Nursing and Midwifery Council (NMC).

 - a health-related subject